badreddineouzougarh/GreenTwinCity/README.md

 ## Notes

-- **Static Data**:
-  The static 3D city models must be uploaded to the Cesium Ion platform.
-Make sure you have your Cesium Ion API credentials configured in the app.

 - **Dynamic Data**:
-  The IoT sensor data is fetched from the Fraust server and updated in real time.
+  The IoT sensor data used in the project was used for illustration purposes(dummy dataset), is fetched from the Fraust server and updated in real time.

 ---